PyGreSQL/PyGreSQL/docs/contents/pgdb/types.rst

 Additionally, PyGreSQL provides the following constructors for PostgreSQL specific data types:

+.. function:: Bytea(bytes)

+    Construct an object capable of holding a bytea value

 .. function:: Json(obj, [encode])

-    Construct a wrapper for holding an object serializable to JSON.
+    Construct a wrapper for holding an object serializable to JSON

     You can pass an optional serialization function as a parameter.
     By default, PyGreSQL uses :func:`json.dumps` to serialize it.

+.. function:: Literal(sql)

+    Construct a wrapper for holding a literal SQL string

 Example for using a type constructor::